babajide234/ort_app/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is proprietary software developed for the Nigeria Sovereign Investment Authority (NSIA).

 ## 👥 Authors

 - **babajide234** - Initial development

-## 📞 Support

-For support and inquiries, please contact the NSIA IT department.

 ## 🔄 Version History